Darthsae/Darthsae/CODE_STYLE.md

 ## Conventions

-### Static Typing
+### Typing
-Use static typing, or type hints.
+Use static typing, or type hints; avoid type inferences when possible.

 ### Getters/Setters
 Getters and setters should be used only if additional logic is required; this includes auto-generated getters and setters.